Lost Soul Aside: Synopsis

 Kaser and his younger sister Louisa were orphaned during the war between the Empire of Celestria and the Kingdom of Frosthold.
 They eventually joined GLIMMER, a resistance group led by Selene, against the Empire's tyranny.

-During a festival in the imperial capital, GLIMMER launches an operation to inspire the populace to rise up.
-However, the mission is disrupted by the arrival of the Voidrax, mysterious invaders from beyond dimensions, who devastate the capital and tear the souls from its inhabitants.
+During a festival in Primarius, the capital of the Empire, GLIMMER launches an operation to inspire the populace to rise up.
+However, the mission is disrupted by the arrival of the Voidrax, mysterious invaders from beyond dimensions, who devastate the capital and seize the souls from its inhabitants.
 Amid the destruction, Kaser falls into a vast underground laboratory and encounters Lord Arena, a dragon-like Voidrax, imprisoned within.
-Kaser merges with Arena's essence, imbuing him with the being's power, and escapes to the surface.
-Louisa's soul is claimed by the Voidrax after Vesper of the Holy Order drags her into the onslaught in a desperate bid to save himself.
-Determined to save Louisa and the rest of humanity, Kaser and his companions embark on a perilous journey.
+Kaser merges with Arena's essence and is thus imbued with its power.
+They both escape to the surface.
+Vesper of the Holy Order drags Louisa into the onslaught in a bid to save himself, so her soul is captured by the invaders.
+Hereafter, Kaser and his companions embark on a quest to save Louisa and the rest of humanity.

 Kaser, Arena, and Gethya travel to Mount Salvation in search of answers.
-Kaser and Arena free the four Lords from corrupted Voidrax energy.
+Kaser and Arena fight the four Lords and release them from corrupted Voidrax energy.
 Their path leads them to Queen Seleria, who guards the seal imprisoning the Voidrax, including their leader Aramon, who once attempted to conquer the world and seize its Life Nexus.
-To break the seal, Aramon corrupts Voidrax energy to obtain control over others and commands the Voidrax to amass souls into five Soul Crystal Fragments scattered across alternate dimensions.
-Seleria shows Kaser and Arena the entrance to the Chronocore Dimension, where they retrieve a fragment, and directs them to three other places in their quest to gather all the fragments.
-In the imperial capital, Emperor HighCastle empowers Victor and Vesper of the Holy Order with corrupted Voidrax energy and orders them to hunt down the resistance.
+In an effort to break the seal, Aramon corrupts Voidrax energy to obtain control over others and commands the Voidrax to amass souls into five soul crystal fragments scattered across alternate dimensions to increase his power.
+In order to help Kaser and Arena gather the fragments, Seleria reveals the entrance to the Chronocore Dimension, where the duo retrieves a fragment, and discloses a few places to find other alternate dimensions.
+In Primarius, Emperor HighCastle empowers Victor and Vesper of the Holy Order with corrupted Voidrax energy and orders them to hunt down the resistance.